IELTS Writing Task 2 sample answer (band score 8-9)

 Sample Answer 1: [Agreement]

-First, railways offer a safer commuting experience both for citizens and merchants.
+First, railways are safe both for citizens and merchants.
 The number of road accidents and highway casualties in many countries is far higher than that of railway accidents.
 Thus investing in a safer mode of transportation that is also fast is a much more prudent idea for any government.
-Rails can carry hundreds of people and several hundred tonnes of goods at a time while road transport is not built for that.
-For example, some shuttle trains are many times faster than those of private cars and public buses.
-Thus improved railways would save valuable time while offering a safe mode of commuting for people and businesses.
+It is also an efficient mode of transport as rails can carry hundreds of people and several hundred tonnes of goods at a time while road transport is not built for that.
+For example, some shuttle trains are many times faster than those of private cars and public buses while also can carry a much higher number of passengers at a time.
+Thus improved railways would save valuable time while offering a safe mode of commuting for more people and businesses.

-Moreover, rails cause comparatively less environmental pollution.
-On the contrary, road vehicles are the main reason for increasing pollution all around the world.
-Climate change is a huge concern for every government in the world, and an efficient rail transportation system causes far less damage to the environment.
+Moreover, modern rails are more environmentally friendly - and are run by green energy like solar power and electricity - while road vehicles burn fossil fuels and cause harm to the environment.
+Climate change is a huge concern for every government in the world, and the modern rail transportation system causes far less damage to the environment.
 Considering environmental benefits, governments should invest in railways rather than roads.
-For instance, many developing countries in Europe have invested heavily in developing their train system and reduced carbon emission as a result of this initiative.
+For instance, many developing countries in Europe have invested heavily in developing their train system and reduced carbon emissions as a result of this initiative.

-In conclusion, I believe that a government - either in a developed or a developing country - should invest to build a safer, faster, greener and more reliable transportation system, and the railway, for this reason, should get an obvious priority.
+In conclusion, I believe that a government - either in a developed or a developing country - should invest in building a safer, faster, greener and more reliable transportation system, and the railway, for this reason, should get an obvious priority.

 Model Answer 2: [Agreement]